shd101wyy/Yo/DESIGN.md

 Boostrapping the **Mo** compiler is not a priority at the moment.
 We will do it when it's ready.

-**Mo** currently compiles to C. We might support compiling to LLVM IR, JavaScript, and WebAssembly in the future.
+**Mo** currently compiles to C (C11).
+We might support compiling to LLVM IR, JavaScript, and WebAssembly in the future.

 ## References